-- 1 the financial report of K&S Corporation Limited is in accordance with the Corporations Act 2001, including: - i) giving a true and fair view of the financial position of K&S Corporation Limited and the consolidated entity at 30 June 2009 and of their performance for the year ended on that date; and - ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - 2 the financial report also complies with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+- 1 the financial report of K&S Corporation Limited is in accordance with the Corporations Act 2001, including: - i) giving a true and fair view of the consolidated entity's financial position at 30 June 2010 and of their performance for the year ended on that date; and - ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - 2 the financial report also complies with International Financial Reporting Standards as issued by the International Accounting Standards Board.